clemtibs/wf2ls/README.md

 ### Text Formatting *

 Workflowy uses standard HTML for bold, italic, underline, strikethrough and a some inline css and spanning to mark text color and highlights.
-While LoqSeq can currently display inline html tags accordingly, they should should be converted to markdown versions in the output accordingly.
+While LoqSeq can currently display inline html, these should should be converted to markdown versions accordingly and use already existing plugins for things like highlights and text colors wherever possible.

 Currently implemented: